tk0miya/rubocop-rbs_inline/README.md

 ## Code of Conduct

-Everyone interacting in the Rubocop::RbsInline project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/rubocop-rbs_inline/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the rubocop-rbs_inline project's codebases and issue trackers is expected to follow the [code of conduct](https://github.com/tk0miya/rubocop-rbs_inline/blob/main/CODE_OF_CONDUCT.md).